sebastiancostiug/helpers/README.md

 It contains several functions split in categories so far the categories are:

+-   app helpers (helper functions for general use in the application)
+-   console helpers (CLI helper functions)
+-   file helpers
+-   i18n helpers
 -   path helpers (several path shortcuts across the application)
 -   string helpers (several string manipulation helper functions)
--   console helpers (CLI helper functions)
--   app helpers (helper functions for general use in the application)